chirag-mittal-iiitdwd/Tindog-Website-from-course/README.md

 # Tindog-Website-from-course
-This website is currently under construction and will be completed as the course moves forward
+This is just the frontend part of the file, backend dosn't work.
+Maybe sometime in future i will solve backend